SpareTimeGizmos/Elf2K/README.md

 * An automatic bootstrap to allow the Elf 2000 to be used without any switches or keypad.
 On power up, it can wait for download from a PC, or automatically begin running a program stored in EPROM or non-volatile RAM.
 A VCC low voltage monitor in the Elf 2000 ensures that the CPU is reset on power up and power down regardless of the switch settings.

 * A circuit that works with either the original CDP1802 chip or any of the later CDP1804/1805/1806 chips.
 The classic Elf "load" mode, of course, requires a genuine 1802 chip.

+##Expansion Options

+A number of daughter cards and other expansion options also exist for the Elf 2000, including:

+* STG1681 Pixie Graphics Replacement - If you can't get a CDP1861 Pixie graphics chip then don't despair; the Spare Time Gizmos STG1861 emulator is built on a small daughter card that fits on top of the main Elf 2000 board and plugs into the CDP1861 socket.
+The STG1861 uses two PLDs and two 74HCxx TTL chips to emulate the original CDP1861 and is an exact functional replacement for the CDP1861.
+No software changes are required and, in fact, the software can't tell the difference!

+* Disk, UART and RTC Board - Designed to allow you to run the ElfOS disk operating system, this daughter card contains a CompactFlash/IDE/ATA interface, including an onboard CompactFlash socket and also a standard 40 pin male header for connecting an external drive.
+This board also contains an 8250/16450/16550 UART with a programmable baud rate generator and partial modem control.
+Lastly, a time of day clock and non-volatile RAM is also provided using the DS12887A, DS12887, DS1287 or MC146818A chips.

+* 80 Column Text Video Board - This daughter card is able to generate a real 80 column by 24 line text display on a CGA compatible CRT or RS-170 composite video monitor.
+Reverse video, underline, and blinking video attributes and four different character sets may be selected and simultaneously displayed under software control.
+The 1802's DMA system to fetch ASCII characters directly from a buffer anywhere in RAM or EPROM and, unlike the CDP1861 Pixie video, the video timing for the video card is independent of the CPU clock.
+The EPROM contains a VT52 terminal emulator that works with the VT1802 and takes care of all the work necessary for maintaining the display.
+The firmware allows as a replacement for the console terminal and works with BASIC, Forth, EDIT/ASM, or ElfOS.

+* General Purpose I/O Card - This daughter card integrates three independent I/O functions onto a single card.
+The firsts, a PS/2 keyboard interface converts the PS/2 protocol and presents the keystrokes the 1802 as if it were a simple parallel ASCII keyboard.
+Next is an 8255 programmable parallel I/O (PPI) chip which provides 24 I/O bits that can be configured as inputs, outputs, or as an 8 bit bidirectional port.
+Lastly, there is a speaker for generating arbitrary tones or even simple music.

+* Music Card - This card contains an AY-3-8912 3 channel programmable sound generator chip.
+This sound chip was very popular in many arcade games and personal computers of the 1980s, including the ZX Spectrum and the TRS-80 CoCo.

+* Hexadecimal Keypad - This accessory board replaces the standard toggle switches with a push button keypad similar to the Quest Super Elf.
+Sixteen keys are provided for direct hexadecimal entry, and five additional buttons (RESET, RUN, LOAD, MP and INPUT) are for mode control.

+* Embedded Elf - Not an accessory as such, but a complete Elf in itself, the Embedded Elf is a slightly simplified and much smaller version of the Elf 2000.
+The Embedded Elf is exactly the same size and form factor as and stacks perfectly with the above daughter cards to form a cute little "cube".
+The Embedded Elf can run the same software as the Elf 2000 and, in fact, uses the exact same monitor firmware EPROM as the Elf 2000.